Joshua-Chin/Advent-of-FPGA-2025/README.md

 We fully parallelize the distance computations, determining a new edge in the MST in a fixed number of clock cycles.
 This circuit runs in `O(n)` cycles, instead of the typical `O(n^2)` cycles that a Kruskal's algorithm approach might use.
 This approach represents a significant area vs latency tradeoff, using a very large number of DSP slices to minimize total runtime.
-If fewer DSP slices are available, we can instead process
+If fewer DSP slices are available, we can instead process the edges in batches, maximizing the DSP slice usage while fitting on a more reasonably sized board.

 To reduce routing congestion, the points are stored both in registers and BRAM.
 The instance in registers is used for the parallel distance calculation, while the instance in BRAM is used for retrieving the coordinates of the newly added point.